 - Career Advisers, who can help in areas such as career development, resumes and interview skills

 - Campus Life Officers who aim to ensure you have a fulfilling social experience at university

 - Academic Skills Advisers, who can help you adjust to the demands of studying in a new country

 - On-campus Brisbane and Melbourne medical centres, who can assist via their doctors and psychologists.

-You can find out more about these services, and meet representatives from your ACU International Office and Office of Student Success during your Orientation program.
+You can find out more about these services, and meet representatives from your ACU International Office and Student Support Services during your Orientation program.